iicefy/iicefy-blog/src/content/post/first-page.md

 ---
-title: Why Astro?
+title: Test eng
 description: Astro is the web framework for building content-driven websites like blogs, marketing, and e-commerce.
 Astro is best-known for pioneering a new frontend architecture to reduce JavaScript overhead and complexity compared to other frameworks.
 If you need a website that loads fast and has great SEO, then Astro is for you.
 tags:
   - Dev
   - Astro
   - Web
 pubDate: 2024-12-03
-draft: true
+draft: false
 ---

 Astro is the web framework for building content-driven websites like blogs, marketing, and e-commerce.
 Astro is best-known for pioneering a new [frontend architecture](https://docs.astro.build/en/concepts/islands/) to reduce JavaScript overhead and complexity compared to other frameworks.
 If you need a website that loads fast and has great SEO, then Astro is for you.

+---

 ## Features